-$$\widehat{U} = \int{\Gamma_u} N \bar{u}n^{n+1} \mathrm{d}\Gamma \tag{82}$$ must be added in equation (C) where \bar{u}n^{n+1} are the known velocity on the boundaries.
+$$\widehat{U} = \int{\Gamma_u} N \ \overline{u}n^{n+1} d\Gamma$$ (82)

+must be added in equation C) where \overline{u}n^{n+1} are the known velocity on the boundaries.
 See for instance Figs. 4 and 5.

-9.3.
 Moving structures

 Finally, the case of moving rigid structures is considered.
-For instance, the case of a floating ship (see keeping).
+For instance, the case of a floating ship originating to water waves (see keeping).
 In this case, the solid will be considered as a domain with a high viscosity parameter, much higher than the fluid domain.
-For practical problems a value of $10^4\mu$ is enough to represent a solid without introducing numerical problems (see Figs. 5 and 6).
+For practical problems a value of $10^4 \mu$ is enough to represent a solid without introducing numerical problems (see Figures 5 and 6).

-10. Numerical test
+10 Numerical Test

-10.1.
-Water column collapse
+10.1 Water column collapse

 This problem was solved by Koshizu and Oka [4] both experimentally and numerically.
-It became a classical example to test the validation of the Lagrangian formulation in fluid flows.
+It became a classical example to test the validation of the lagrangian formulation in fluid flows.
 The water is initially located on the left supported by a removable board.
 The collapse starts at time t = 0, when the removable board is slid-up.
 Viscosity and surface tension are neglected.

-Fig. 1 shows the point positions at different time steps.
+Figure 1 shows the point positions at different time steps.
 The dark points represent the free-surface detected with the alpha-shape algorithm with an alpha parameter $\alpha = 1.1$.
 The internal points are gray and the fixed points are black.

-The water is running on the bottom wall until, near 0.3 s, it impinges on the right vertical wall.
-Breaking waves appear at 0.6 s.
-Around 1 s, the water reaches the left wall.
-Agreement with the experimental results of Ref.
+The water is running on the bottom wall until, near 0.3 sec, it impinges on the right vertical wall.
+Breaking waves appear at 0.6 sec.
+Around 1 sec. the water reaches the left wall.
+Agreement with the experimental results of ref.
 [4] both in the shape of the free surface as well as in the time development are excellent.

-10.2.
-Fixed ship under external waves
+10.2 Fixed ship under external waves